tgoldenberg/brn-gitbook/chapter_6_user_accounts_pt_2.md

 # Chapter 6: User Accounts Pt.
 2

-At the end of the last chapter, we had created a user through Deployd, logged into the dashboard and fleshed out the Profile view with real data.
+At the end of the last chapter, we had created a user through **Deployd**, logged into the dashboard and fleshed out the Profile view with real data.
 However, there are two important things that we neglected related to user accounts.
 These are logging out and registering an account.

 ## 6.1 Logging Out